stefanmueller74/SEBC-2/security/labs/tls_level_one.md

 mv example.keystore /opt/cloudera/security/jks/cmhost-keystore.jks
 </code></pre>

 ## Activate TLS for agent in Administration > Settings > Security and provide the keystore path and password
 <pre><code>
 sudo service cloudera-scm-server restart sudo service cloudera-scm-agent restart
 </code></pre>

+## Activate TLS agent encryption but also specify the keystore path and password

+## If an error with TLS agent activation that breaks the cluster use mysql to find the tls_agent property in the CONFIGS table